-The Digital Agenda of Europe identified "lock-in" as a problem, and its "Action 23" committed to providing guidance on the link between ICT standardisation and public procurement to help public authorities use standards to promote efficiency and reduce lock-in.
+Action 23 committed to providing guidance on the link between ICT standardisation and public procurement to help public authorities use standards to promote efficiency and reduce lock-in.

-The Commission issued on June 2013 a Communication, accompanied by a Staff Working Document that contains a practical guide on how to make better use of standards in procurement, in particular in the public sector, and including some of the barriers.
+The Commission issued on June 2013 a communication, accompanied by a Staff Working Document that contains a practical guide on how to make better use of standards in procurement, in particular in the public sector, and including some of the barriers.

-The change to standards-base systems
+The change to standards-based systems